Mr. Harper's Travel Guide

 Best Restaurants in Amalfi Coast

 Set in a splendid vaulted dining room, this atmospheric restaurant is under the demanding supervision of Giuseppe Aversa, a renowned authority on Campanian wines and olive oils.
-Try the seared scallops with olives and capers on potato cream; risotto with yellow tomatoes, fillet of mullet and burrata; and seared fillet of sea bass in garlic, olive oil and a spicy red pepper sauce.
+Try the steamed lobster on crisp local bread with buffalo burrata cheese; linguine and lemon-scented scorpionfish with roe and a sun-dried tomato sauce; and fillet of beef with roasted potatoes and a Parmesan-eggplant sauce.
 Closed Wednesday.2A Rampa Marina Piccola 5 Sorrento US$85.
 Six-course tasting menu, US$100. http://www.ilbucoristorante.it

-Located in a building that was once the archive of the Duchy of Amalfi, this celebrated restaurant specializes in regional fish/seafood dishes that might include lemon risotto with raw and cooked shrimps and mullet roe, and whitefish gratin stewed with Greco di Tufo wine with fennel julienne and sun-dried tomatoes.
+Located in a building that was once the archive of the Duchy of Amalfi, this celebrated restaurant specializes in regional seafood dishes on a daily-changing menu that might include lemon risotto with raw and cooked shrimps and mullet roe, and whitefish gratin stewed with Greco di Tufo wine with fennel julienne and sun-dried tomatoes.
 Notable list of Campanian wines.
 Closed Tuesday.Via Matteo Camera 12 Amalfi US$85.
-Eight-course tasting menu, US$130. http://www.ristorantelacaravella.it/
+Nine-course tasting menu, US$130. http://www.ristorantelacaravella.it/